waggle-sensor/summer2021/Wang/DailyLog.md

 **July 17th**
 1. Study the scaper tutorial
+2. Prepare for the presentation on Monday

+**July 1tth**
+1. Study the scaper tutorial
+2. Convert the ogg file to wave in order to make mixed polyphonic dataset on BirdCLEF
-2. Try to make a mix dataset based on the 3 species sub-dataset
+3. Try to make a mix dataset based on the 3 species sub-dataset
-3. Prepare for the presentation on Monday
+4. Prepare for the presentation on Monday